Otrex/treblle-sdk-ts/plugins/koa/README.md

 The treblleMiddleware should be added to your Koa application using the app.use method.
 This middleware will automatically collect and log relevant data for each incoming request and response.

+N/B: For post requests, ensure that you have a parser available.

 #### Start the Koa Application

 Start your Koa application as usual.
 For example: